SamaraLove/Lane/writeup_template.md

 The video detection is jittery, and doesn't always produce a constant line feed.

+Could have more background functions to easily detect lines of any colour

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to filter out small segments of the lines (length < 40 pixels) as they could be noise.